jtabeling/album_sharing_macos/memory-bank/activeContext.md

 **Active Decisions:**
 *   Accept API limitations and focus on delivering reliable functionality.
 *   Removed sharing-related features in favor of a streamlined experience.
 *   Album duplication successfully created as a valuable standalone feature.
+*   **Project is production-ready** - App builds successfully and runs on macOS.
+*   **Version control established** - GitHub repository provides backup and collaboration capabilities.